At the time of collecting their data, people must be informed clearly about at least:

 The information may be provided in writing, orally at the request of the individual when identity of that person is proven by other means, or by electronic means where appropriate.
 Your company/organisation must do that in a concise, transparent, intelligible and easily accessible way, in clear and plain language and free of charge.

-When data is obtained from another company/organisation, your company/organisation should provide the information listed above to the person concerned at the latest within 1 month after your company obtained the personal data; or, in case your company/organisation communicates with the individual, when the data is used to communicate with them; or, if a disclosure to another company is envisaged, when the personal data was first disclosed.
+When data is obtained from another company/organisation, your company/organisation should provide the information listed above to the person concerned at the latest within 1 month after your company obtained the personal data; or, in case your company/organisation communicate with the individual, when the data is used to communicate with them; or, if a disclosure to another company is envisaged, when the personal data was first disclosed.

 Your company/organisation is also required to inform the individual of the categories of data and the source from which it was obtained including if it was obtained from publicly accessible sources.
 Under specific circumstances listed in Articles 13(4) and 14(5) of the GDPR your company/organisation may be exempted from the obligation to inform the individual.
 Please check whether that exemption applies to your company/organisation.